 The supports should be clear and cited or attributed to their original sources.
 On-line works should, when possible, link their supports.
 If you have any questions as to the validity of what you are reading or watching, you should be able to follow the links or trace the sources.
 I recommend you do this often, especially when dealing with a new source.

 An author may use unidentified sources in some reports.
 These should be rare, and the validity of the piece should not hinge on the unidentified source.
 All professional reporters know that they must confirm the allegations made by unidentified sources and include this information, and the limitations of their sources, in their work.
 Sources that rely heavily on unidentified sources with little confirmatory support are suspect.

 The author may use anecdotal supports.
 This is a specific story that typifies what the author is trying to say.
-Anecdotes are great, but may be limiting.
-The trouble with anecdotal evidence is that they may not typify a broad spectrum of experience.
-A story about a local person suffering from Cotard’s Syndrome, a rare condition in which the sufferer believes himself to be dead, may be a sad human interest story, but is not a prelude to the Zombie Apocalypse.
+Anecdotes are great but may be limiting.
+The trouble with anecdotal evidence is that it may not typify a broad spectrum of experience.
+A story about a local person suffering from Cotard’s Syndrome, a rare condition in which the sufferer believes himself to be dead, may be a sad human interest story but it is not a prelude to the Zombie Apocalypse.

 The lesson here is to follow the links, look at multiple sources of information to confirm the story’s legitimacy.
 If your chosen source consistently presents valid and reliable information, you probably have a good source.
 Yeah, there may be some questionable content here and there.
 We all drop the ball on occasion.
 We all respond emotionally sometimes.
 When that happens, there should be a clarifying response.